 When God proclaims an act or attitude to be an abomination, it’s a warning of mercy to turn away from a practice before it’s too late.
 Many have failed to heed it.
 Judgment is often dismissed because it doesn’t appear swift.
 We interpret the patience of God as evidence that our choices are no big deal and press on in error.
 Yet each day judgment is restrained is testimony of God’s desire for all to come to repentance.
 In the face of unspeakable rebellion, He waits.
 He waits for the one He knows will be the last to receive salvation.
 And the waiting will end.

 Manipulating truth has gained popularity in our day and, with it has come the ever-increasing demand for society to bow to the god of man’s making.
 Rather than honoring the God who made us, idolaters seek to remake God to their liking.
 No wonder it is an abomination.

 If we are to stand in such a time, it must be upon the solid rock of Christ.
 The One who is the Way, the Truth and the Life is coming again to judge.
 The Word made flesh stepped into our world with the offer of grace before the hour of judgment.
-Why would we refuse it?
+Why would anyone refuse it?

-It’s not easy, but it is possible.
 The power to grasp Truth is found in the quiet Presence of the Almighty where we come with an open heart and open Bible.
 God is the Author.
 Our pens are unfit for editing, but perfect for taking notes.